sherweb/mongosync/README.md

 To copy a specific collection inside a database

     $> mongosync copy --source mongodb://user:pass@url:port --destination mongodb://user:pass@url:port --database DATABASE_NAME --collection COLLECTION_NAME

+You can add copy of indexes by adding the `-i` switch to any command.
+Example:

+    $> mongosync copy -i --source mongodb://user:pass@url:port --destination mongodb://user:pass@url:port --database DATABASE_NAME --collection COLLECTION_NAME

+Index copy doesn't copy the index ID and does not diff-copies indexes if they have been modified in either the source or destination

 ## Contributing